Convert Your Air Suspension To A Passive Coil Spring Suspension. End Your Air Suspension Problems Forever...

 1997-2002 Ford Expedition 4WD Air To Coil Spring Conversion Kit With Front And Rear Shocks is the perfect solution to your air suspension problems.
-Designed to be very affordable, you can convert your air suspension to use standard shocks/struts and coil springs for less than the price of replacing one air strut.
+Designed to be very affordable, you can convert your air suspension to use passive shocks and coil springs for less than the price of replacing ONE Original Equipment air spring.

 Air Suspension Conversion Kit Includes

 These are the components and materials you can expect to find shipped with your new purchase.

 - Detailed Instructions Including Light Fix Instructions

 All of our products have shipping options available to guarantee you get your part in a timely and affordable manner.

 - Next Business Day: Delivery typically by 10:30 a.m.

 - 2 Business Days: Delivery typically by end of day

 - 1-5 Business Days: Delivery based on distance to destination